Jason5Lee/typescript-starter/README.md

 Based on [microsoft/TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter).

-Edit `package.json` to add your information, run `npm install` to initialize.
+Edit `package.json` to add your information, run `pnpm install` to initialize.

+It uses ESM.